-Account Coordinators handle the existing and prospective clients to discuss their needs and match them with the products that will optimize customer satisfaction.
+Account Coordinators handle the existing and prospective clients to discuss their needs and match them with the products that will optimise customer satisfaction.

-Hiring Managers are looking for a target-oriented and systematic Account Coordinator to assist in attracting and retaining clients via communicating directly with existing and prospective clients across different platforms to determine their needs, make follow up calls to see if those needs have changed, develop comprehensive product knowledge, match clients with the right products, perform demonstrations, and oversee the sales process.
+Hiring Managers are looking for a highly capable Account Coordinator to assist in communicating directly with existing and prospective clients across different platforms to find out about their needs, make follow up calls to see if those needs have changed, and match clients with the right products.

 To be successful as an Account Coordinator, you should have knowledge of necessary Sales procedures, be open to learning, and have strong communication skills.
-Ultimately, a quality Account Coordinator should be able to achieve generated sales leads, customer satisfaction, and timely resolution of client complaints.
+Ultimately, a quality Account Coordinator should be able to achieve a high level of client retention and create value for clients.

 Knowing this, your resume and online profile should include the hard and soft skills that the recruiter or hiring manager is looking for in a candidate.